 What Are the Damages Available Under SEC Rule 10b-5?

-The aim of compensatory damages lies in compensating the plaintiff for the loss they had incurred due to the defendant’s wrongful act.
+The aim of civil damages for securities fraud lies in compensating the plaintiff for the loss they had incurred due to the defendant’s wrongful act.
 This type of damage would typically cover the actual damages that the plaintiff has suffered from the purchase or sale of the security.

 The following are included in the compensatory damages: